-Table 3-12 Maximum configuration limits
+Table 2-14 Maximum configuration limits

-Veritas Access system software Configuration limit File system size 5 PB for a non-scale-out file system without cloud tiering support.
-3 PB for a scale-out file system with cloud tiering support.
-Veritas Access nodes 20 Supported LUNs The maximum number of disks is theoretically limited to the number that can be attached to the operating system.
-However, it has only been tested in the thousands.
+Veritas Access system software Configuration limit File system size 5 PB for non-scale-out file system without cloud tiering support 3 PB for scale-out file system with cloud tiering support Veritas Access nodes 20 Supported LUNs The maximum number of disks is theoretically limited to the number that can be attached to the operating system.
+However, it has only be tested in the thousands.
 Supported file systems 500 Tiers within a file system 2 (primary tier and secondary tier)